DebtFreeDashboard/debt-free-dashboard/Project_Instructions.md

   must agree on months and interest for the same inputs.
 - **Both tiers**: premium renders a portfolio table, free renders cards, via different code paths.
 A change to one usually needs the other.
+- **Both debt views**: the free tier renders cards and premium renders the portfolio table, via different code paths.
+Anything added to one must be checked against the other.
+True Cost (v1.30.1) and the promo/progress data (v1.32.0) were each built for cards and silently skipped the table, leaving paying users with less information than free ones.
+- **State-meaning changes need a sweep, not a patch.** When a change alters what a debt's state *means* — balance transfers being the example — grep for every site that infers meaning rather than fixing them as they surface. `balance <= 0` is treated as "eliminated" in at least nine places: progress %, totalPaid, the trophy case, the Wins list, the Wins stat cards, milestone keys, celebration payloads, share cards and the payment log.
+Missing one ships a metric that contradicts the others.
 - **Fixtures**: `test-primary.json` (9 debts, engineered so all three strategies diverge, plus promo expiry, a payment trap, an excluded debt, HTML-escaping bait, and a paid-off debt) and `test-minimal.json` (first-run states).